bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 To do so, after you have created the database, modify the tool `database.properties` file:
 Set the right db vendor by commenting and uncommenting properties inside this file and change connection url, user credentials, database name and so on.

 If you are using an Oracle or Microsoft SQL Server database, you will need to add the related JDBC driver in the `lib` folder.
-For open-source drivers (PostgreSQL, MySQL, and H2), they are already shipped with the tool.
+(H2, MySQL and PostgreSQL drivers are already shipped in the tool).

 ::: warning
 If you are inside a Tomcat or Wildfly bundle, you have probably already configured file `database.properties` during setup phase, as described in